triton-inference-server/server/README.md

 [![License](https://img.shields.io/badge/License-BSD3-lightgrey.svg)](https://opensource.org/licenses/BSD-3-Clause)

 ----
-Triton Inference Server provides a cloud and edge inferencing solution optimized for both CPUs and GPUs.
-Triton supports an HTTP/REST and GRPC protocol that allows remote clients to request inferencing for any model being managed by the server.
-For edge deployments, Triton is available as a shared library with a C API that allows the full functionality of Triton to be included directly in an application.
+Triton Inference Server is open source and provides a cloud and edge inferencing solution for CPUs, GPUs, and AWS Inferentia.
+Triton is available as a docker container and supports an HTTP/REST and GRPC protocol, as well as a shared library that allows the full functionality of Triton to be included directly in an application and used in-process.

 Major features include: